bschollnick/QuickBBS/docs/design documents/cache_watcher_design.md

 ### Event buffer overflow

-`LockFreeEventBuffer` caps at 200 unique pending directories; beyond that, the oldest 50% are dropped with a logged warning (§4.3).
+`LockFreeEventBuffer` caps at 200 unique pending directories; beyond that, the oldest 50% are dropped with a logged warning (Section 4.3).
 Ordinary gallery usage does not approach this limit — it guards against an unusually wide burst spanning many distinct directories at once, not against high event volume within a few.